-From left to right: Ed Moore, Don Warren, John Nix, Mayor Martin Heines, Mark Whatley, Sam Mezayek, and Darryl Bowdre.
+From left to right: Ed Moore, Bob Westbrook, John Nix, Mayor Martin Heines, Broderick McGee, Don Warren and Linda Sellers.

 The Tyler City Council is comprised of a Mayor elected at-large and six single member district Councilmembers who are elected for two-year terms to represent the citizens of the City of Tyler.
 They can serve for a total of three terms.